The Salvatore Aiello Trust

 and I'm eternally grateful for having been a part of his life and he mine."

-Douglas Barger - Costume Designer
+Douglas Lee Barger - Costume Designer (May 31,1945 - February 1, 2021)

 In 1979, Douglas met choreographer, Salvatore Aiello and began an extraordinary collaboration for 16 years designing costumes for 9 ballets created by Salvatore Aiello.
 Douglas has also designed costumes for many professional dance companies including the North Carolina Dance Theatre, Ohio Ballet, Memphis Ballet.

-He has worked in wardrobe for Broadway productions including Cats, Phantom of the Opera, Hello Dolly, Present Laughter, Beauty and the Beast, and Lion King.
+He worked in wardrobe for Broadway productions including Cats, Phantom of the Opera, Hello Dolly, Present Laughter, Beauty and the Beast, and Lion King.
 His Film credits include Three in the Attic, Killers Three, Leatherheads, Blood Done Sign My Name, and To Have and To Hold.
-He has also designed for BBC and PBS.
+He also designed for BBC and PBS.
 As Co-Founder of the touring theater company, Historically Speaking, Douglas directed and designed a series of shows based on 16th-century English music and culture performed for a wide range of audiences.

 "Sal Aiello was a Herkimer, NY boy who became a diamond of American choreography."